rust-lang/rust/docs/dev/README.md

 In general, I use one of the following workflows for fixing bugs and implementing features.

-If the problem concerns only internal parts of rust-analyzer (ie, I don't need to touch `rust-analyzer` crate or typescript code), there is a unit-test for it.
+If the problem concerns only internal parts of rust-analyzer (i.e. I don't need to touch `rust-analyzer` crate or TypeScript code), there is a unit-test for it.
 So, I use **Rust Analyzer: Run** action in VS Code to run this single test, and then just do printf-driven development/debugging.
 As a sanity check after I'm done, I use `cargo xtask install --server` and **Reload Window** action in VS